 Exclusive common elements are limited common elements that only the owners of one unit have the right to use.
 (Some condominium projects do not separately define these as exclusive, but as limited common elements with "exclusive use rights.")
 For example, a balcony accessed by only one unit, or a parking space assigned to a specific unit, might be an exclusive common element.

-As a buyer of a condominium unit, you may be concerned only with having a nice place to live -- so why bother with the details about what your unit actually includes?
-Well, apart from knowing just what you are spending your money on, there are a number of reasons to understand exactly what things are included as a part of the unit, as described below.
+As a buyer of a condominium unit, you might be concerned only with having a nice place to live.
+Why bother with the details about what your unit actually includes?
+Well, apart from knowing just what you are spending your money on, there are a number of reasons to understand exactly what's included with your unit, as described below.

-However, the owner's association for the condominium project (often called the "HOA") is typically responsible for the maintenance of anything that is a general common element.
+However, the owner's association for the condominium project (often called the "HOA") is typically responsible for the maintenance of anything that's a general common element.
 So, if the shutters are not a part of the unit, but instead are included in the definition of the general common elements, you can leave their maintenance to the association.

 When it comes to limited and exclusive common elements, however, things can get confusing.
 The terms of the CC&R's determine who has the responsibility to maintain, repair, or replace these .